 Let’s also look at cost.
-One of the leading vitamin C serums on the market costs $166 for 30 ml, while the Beautycounter Vitamin C serum is $79 for 30 ml.
+One of the leading vitamin C serums on the market by Skinceuticals costs $198 for 30 ml, while the Beautycounter Vitamin C serum is $90 for 30 ml.
 That is less than half the price!
-That other serum also uses L-ascorbic acid, and as we already discussed that form of vitamin C is not very stable.
+The Skinceuticals serum also uses L-ascorbic acid, and as we already discussed that form of vitamin C is not very stable.
 So you are paying twice the amount for a product that will lose effectiveness overtime.

 You want to use your vitamin C serum during the day, not at night.
 At night, a great pairing to your vitamin C serum is this Overnight Resurfacing Peel.

 To use the vitamin C serum, first wash and dry your face.
 Then use your toner and your regular serum if you use one.
 Then layer the All Bright C Serum on top, applying it to your face, neck, and décolletage.
-Follow with your daytime moisturizer.
+Follow with your daytime moisturizer and SPF.

 I personally recommend using the vitamin C serum every day.
 You will notice the most improvement by doing so.
 I find that I only need one pump, which will be enough to cover your whole face.

-This vitamin C serum is also vegan, Leaping Bunny certified and EWG certified.
+This vitamin C serum is vegan, Leaping Bunny certified and EWG certified.
 It’s also gluten free!

-Beautycounter’s vitamin C serum also comes in glass packaging, and by using glass from North America instead of plastic they are saving an estimated 26% of water and fossil fuels.
-Glass packaging also ensures that harmful chemicals and hormone disruptors won’t leach from the packaging into the product (which can happen with certain types of plastic packaging).
+Beautycounter's vitamin C serum comes in glass packaging, and by using glass from North America instead of plastic this saves an estimated 26% of water and fossil fuels.
+Glass packaging also ensures that hormone disruptors won't leach from the packaging into the product (which can happen with certain types of plastic packaging).

 I hope you found this helpful!
 Please let me know if you have other questions!